 Dr Richard Robinson qualified from St Mary's Hospital in London in 1989.
 He trained in general internal medicine in Cardiff and Bristol before completing his gastroenterology training in Leicester in 1992.

 Dr Robinson is a general gastroenterologist with particular interests in inflammatory bowel disease, endoscopy, colonoscopy and bowel cancer screening.
-He is Director of the Leicester Endoscopy Training Centre and since 2004 has run courses in basic and advanced endoscopy and colonoscopy.
+He established the Leicester Endoscopy Training Centre in 2004 & continues to run courses in basic and advanced endoscopy and colonoscopy.

 Dr Robinson is an advanced colonoscopist for the National Bowel Cancer Screeening Programme (BCSP) and acts as a colonoscopy examiner, accredting BCS colonoscopists.
 He is currently Chair of the National Bowel Cancer Screening Accreditation Panel overseeing the accreditation process in the UK.
 He is Director of Bowel Cancer Screening for Leicestershire.

 Areas of interest